nextstrain/narratives/trees-background.md

 We can also use genomics to assign a date to when an outbreak started, even if this was before we realized it was happening.
 Because we can assign dates to each sample and node in the tree, we can use this to infer the date of the 'root' of the tree.
 This represents the "most recent common ancestor" of all the SARS-CoV-2 sequences we have so far.
 E.g., your grandparents are the "most recent common ancestors" of you and all of your first cousins.
 <br><br>
-If you mouse over the leftmost vertical line, you can see that the inferred **start date is between mid-November and mid-December of 2019 for this particular outbreak**.
+If you mouse over the leftmost vertical line, you can see that the inferred start date is between mid-November and mid-December of 2019 for this particular outbreak.

 <!-- There is NO right-side text -->